2ndSightLab/ai-tracker/README.md

 This is just the particular configuration I'm tesing.
 The configuration supports any AWS resources and account structure.

 Up to the point of finalizing my job infrastructure.

-Need to retest deploying whole org from scratch.
+Now that the system is basically runnign this POC will be converted to a microservices architecture of sorts.
+And that is a topif for another day.

 ```